 How Important Is The Evidence In A Personal Injury Case?

-Evidence is very important because as the plaintiff we are the people making the claim, and we have the burden of proof.
+The evidence is very important because as the plaintiff, we are the people making the claim, and we have the burden of proof.
 If we do not have evidence as to our client’s injuries, meaning medical evidence showing what the injuries are, then we cannot prove damages.
-If we do not have evidence as to loss of earnings, such as W2s, tax returns or lost contracts, that hurts the case.
-Photos of property damage in and of itself will tell as story.
-Witness statements, police reports, photos, medical records and bills, are just a few of the pieces of evidence that we work with to prove your case.
-Evidence is so important because we need to prove everything.
+If we do not have evidence as to the loss of earnings, such as W2s, tax returns, or lost contracts that hurts the case.
+Photos of property damage in and of itself will tell a story.
+Witness statements, police reports, photos, medical records, and bills, are just a few of the pieces of evidence that we work with to prove your case.
+The evidence is so important because we need to prove everything.
 All the other side has to do is poke holes in our story but with evidence, we can plug their holes with the truth.

 Do You Advise Clients To Keep A Log Or Journal Of Events Following An Accident?

-It is recommended for injured clients to keep a journal.
+It is advisable for injure clients to keep a journal.
 Then, when memories fade down the line, you will be able to remember how you were feeling at certain points.
-Also, it is important to take photos of injuries as they progress, because a lot of times it will not look as bad on the first day as it might look on day three or four.
+In addition, it is important to take photos of injuries as they progress because many times it will not look as bad on the first day as it might look on day three or four.
 It is good to keep a photographic journal of what is happening as well as a written one.
-If it is affecting my client’s daily life, such as not being able to walk or lift their children, getting video shots of the daily activities is sometimes important as well.
+If it is affecting my client’s daily, life, such as not being able to walk or lift their children, getting video shots of the daily activities is sometimes important as well.

-For more information on Personal Injury Cases In California, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (818) 805-2552 today.
+For more information call on Sherman Oaks, CA Personal Injury attorney for a free initial consultation, which is your next best step.
+Get the information and legal answers you are seeking by calling (818) 306-5799 today.

 Call For A Free Consultation